MythBusters (2006 season): 22,000 Foot Fall

 During World War II, an Allied airman, Alan Magee, fell out of the underside ball turret of his B-17 at 22000 ft and survived.
 The MythBusters test one version of this story.
-According to the explosives expert used for the episode, this was the largest explosion executed for MythBusters up to that time with 500 lb of dynamite and detcord and was ignited with 2 blasting caps as Adam mentions in the dialog, one for the detcord, and other for the balloons.
-The resulting explosion travelled at a velocity of 21,000 ft per second, destroying the train station and killing the airman proving that it was impossible for a bomb shockwave and human body to equalize pressure.
+According to the explosives expert used for the episode, this was the largest explosion executed for MythBusters up to that time with 500 lb of dynamite and detcord and was ignited with 2 blasting caps as Adam mentions in the dialog: one for the detcord, and the other for the balloons.
+The resulting explosion traveled at a velocity of 21,000 ft per second, destroying the train station and killing the airman, proving that it was impossible for a bomb shockwave and human body to equalize pressure.

 Lights On/Off

 Throughout the series, Jamie had always pressured his M5 Industries employees and MythBusters production staff to turn the lights off whenever they leave a room to save electricity.
 The Build Team tested whether Jamie was correct in his assertion.
 During this myth, Grant and Kari visited the Livermore-Pleasanton Fire Department in California to see the Centennial Light.